 - Note: If you must stop the purge sequence for any reason, the control will default back to the beginning of the purging mode to protect your system.
 If you wish you can bypass the purge sequence and initiate a normal start.
-Pressing both "Auto Run" and "Stop" simultaneously anytime during the purge sequence will bypass the purge sequence and enable a normal start.
-In any case do not pressurize the system for the first twenty minutes or more. - 5.
+Pressing both "Auto Run" and "Stop" simultaneously anytime during the purge sequence will bypass the purge sequence and enable a normal start. - 5.
 After the purge sequence.
-The control will alarm with the message "Close pressure relief valve" Close the valve and proceed by pressing "Auto Run." - 6.
+The control will alarm with the message "Close pressure relief valve" Close the valve and proceed by pressing " Auto Run." - 6.
 The system is now running under pressure and making water.
 The display will read "purging product water."
 This mode dumps the product water overboard for ten minutes in case there is any residual chemicals in the membrane.
 Carefully inspect for leaks over the entire system!
 Shut down the system and repair any leaks you find. - 7.
-The system is now in the operational mode.
-You may start and run your system as you desire.
-You will not have to go through the purging mode unless you "de-power" the system.
+After the ten minute product purge the system will go into operational mode.
+You may now start and run your system as you desire.
+You will not have to go through the purging mode again unless you "de-power" the system.
 If you do, you can bypass the purging mode by pushing "Stop" and "Auto run" buttons at the same time.
 It is best to use the auto-run button which defaults to the automatic fresh water rinse.
 If you shut down the system from the stop button then use the auto store button to effect a fresh water flush cycle. - 8.
 Check that the system is operating within its normal parameters.
 Compare with the chart on the next page